fuankarion/Vision17/Lab12-FCN/readme.md

 # Fully Convolutional Networks for Image Segmentation

 This one is for nature lovers :).
-In this lab you finetune a fully convolutional network to segment horses on the “weizmann horse image database” provided by [Eran Borenstein](http://www.msri.org/people/members/eranb/),
+In this lab you will finetune a fully convolutional network to segment horses on the “weizmann horse image database” provided by [Eran Borenstein](http://www.msri.org/people/members/eranb/),

 ## Resources
 This Laboratory is based on the [tutorial](https://github.com/NVIDIA/DIGITS/tree/master/examples/semantic-segmentation) provided by Nvidia.
 It is strongly recommended to read the tutorial and get a nice grasp on the main ideas.
 Our task is just a tuned down version of the fine tuning exercise presented there.